hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

-Hardaker & Dukhovni       Expires 14 March 2022                 [Page 2]
+Hardaker & Dukhovni        Expires 19 May 2022                  [Page 2]

-Internet-Draft                    title                   September 2021
+Internet-Draft                    title                    November 2021

    NSEC3 also provides "opt-out support", allowing for blocks of